joshuapsteele/joshuapsteele.github.io/content/pages/contact.md

 url: /contact/

 ---
-You can email me at "joshuapsteele" at the domain of my personal website!
+You can email me at "joshua", followed by the "at" symbol, followed by the domain of my main personal website!